khushbukotwal/git_linux_basics/linux.md

 git HEAD Branch_name :

                             HEAD is pointing towards the file you want to point.
-	                    It works as a pointer
+			    It works as a pointer.

+To create a *.gz compressed file:

+ 				gzip test.txt

+To uncompress a *.gz file:

+				gzip -d test.txt.gz